befuhro/the-rust-programming-language/Chapter 1/1.3 Hello, Cargo!/README.md

 ## Cargo.lock file
 This file keeps track of the exact version of our project's dependencies.
 It is created and modified by Cargo and should not be edited manually.

+## More information
+More information can be found in the official's Cargo [documentation](https://doc.rust-lang.org/cargo/)